Skogafoss waterfall

 Skógafoss Viewing Platform

-There is a set of stairs on the eastern side of the falls which offers great views of the falls to visitors.
-Although the viewing platform offers a safe view of the falls, it is not in the best place for photographers.
+There is a set of stairs on the eastern side of the falls that offers great views of the falls to visitors.
+Although the viewing platform offers a safe view of the falls, it is not the best place for photographers.
 It is difficult to set up a tripod high enough to avoid the steel bars.

-For hikers this is the start of the Fimmvörðuháls pass… a hiking route between the Mýrdalsjökull Glacier and Eyjafjallajökull Glacier which leads to Þorsmörk.
+For hikers, this is the start of the Fimmvörðuháls pass, a hiking route between the Mýrdalsjökull Glacier and Eyjafjallajökull Glacier, which leads to Þorsmörk.
 Both the names ‘Þorsmörk’ and ‘Skógafoss’ suggest forest land.

 Can I walk behind Skógafoss waterfall?